 A discussion on one of the defining issues of our time – the experiences of refugees, asylum seekers and migration.
 Nasrin Parvaz, a women’s and civil rights activist in post-revolutionary Tehran who was arrested, tortured and sentenced to death in 1982, talks with Lucy Popescu, a writer and critic with a background in human rights and former Director of English PEN Writers in Prison Committee.
 Host: Janice Lowe, founding member of Faversham & Villages Refugee Solidarity Group.

-A Country to Call Home is an anthology focusing on the experiences of refugees – original stories, poems, memoir and essays from writers including Sebastian Barry, William Boyd, Al Kennedy, Hanif Kureishi, Marina Lewycka and Ruth Padel.
+Lucy Popescu's A Country to Call Home and A Country of Refuge are anthologies focusing on the experiences of refugees, one aimed at children, the other at adults – each containing original stories, poems, memoir and essays from writers including Sebastian Barry, William Boyd, Al Kennedy, Hanif Kureishi, Rose Tremain, Marina Lewycka, Amanda Craig and Ruth Padel.

 Saturday 23 February, Assembly Rooms, 12.30–1.30pm. £5 Book tickets here